 Accessorise to your heart’s delight

 This is where you can get creative!
 Choose from a mantón, a cordobés hat, a fan, a mantilla and high comb, a cape, a waistcoat, necklaces and earrings and flowers or combine them.
+‘El Mundo Flamenco’ just off London’s Oxford Street is a great place to get beautiful Spanish accessories from in the UK.
+They also have an online shop.

 These elements will make any outfits extra stylish and unique.
 A mantón is a shawl which you can wear over your shoulders or on your hips.
 It’s available in many different colours, so you can match it up with your favourite skirt and blouse.
 The Cordobés hat is traditionally worn in Andalusia.
 Fans are not just pretty, but very practical for hot summer days.
 I always carry one with me when taking the tube during summer.
 The mantilla is a lace shawl draped across a high comb.
 The cape is the matador’s tool for the dance or fight with the bull.
 The other elements can be layered to create an individual gipsy-inspired style.